-Knowledge areas covered by bachelor’s programs include organizational leadership, project risk management, contracts and procurement, project performance and quality assurance, and project scheduling and cost.
+Online bachelor’s degrees typically include topics in organizational leadership, project risk management, contracts and procurement, project performance and quality assurance, and project scheduling and cost.
 Bachelor's programs usually have a capstone project requirement aimed at enhancing the students’ practical knowledge in the field.

-The master’s degree curriculum covers several key knowledge areas, including project management processes, assessing and mitigating risk, project planning, execution, and closure, schedule and cost control techniques, and contracting and procurement in project management.
+The online master’s degree curriculum covers several key knowledge areas, including assessing and mitigating risk, project planning, execution and closure, schedule and cost control techniques, contracting and procurement in project management, and project management processes.
 A capstone project is a typical requirement in master’s programs.

-Doctorate project management degree programs explore theoretical underpinnings in project management at a far deeper level than other academic programs.
+Online doctoral project management degree programs explore theoretical underpinnings in project management at a far deeper level than other academic programs.
 The doctoral curriculum covers areas such as advanced project management methodologies, advanced risk management systems, and contemporary leadership theories and practices.
-Programs incorporate many opportunities for research, which enables students to improve their project management practices.
-Doctorate students are also required to take a comprehensive exam and complete a dissertation.
+Doctoral students are also required to take a comprehensive exam and complete a dissertation.

+Graduates with bachelor’s degrees will typically find lower-level project management positions in management, information technology, accounting, and human resources.
 Most people who graduate with a bachelor's degree in project management generally begin by working at businesses, government agencies, or other organizations as a manager or administrator taking on small projects.
-Project management is a very experience-based profession, and it is unlikely that graduates will be assigned to larger projects until they have gained some professional experience.
-Lower-level management, information technology, accounting, and human resources positions are good jumping-off points for graduates with bachelor's degrees in project management.
-After gaining experience, professionals can advance to take on more projects, or they may set out as consultants, assisting businesses and clients with particular projects.
+Project management can be an experience-based profession, so after gaining experience, professionals may be assigned to larger projects and can advance to take on more projects.

 Applicants to most project management doctorate programs must hold an accredited master’s degree and have at least five years of professional management experience to be considered.
 The college or university will need to see official transcripts of all postsecondary work the applicant has done, as well as a resume and letters of recommendation.
 Some schools also request a personal essay as part of the application package.
 The 16-course program and dissertation can be completed in three to seven years.